haystackandroid/.github/profile/README.md

 awesome low contrast color schemes before they decided to remove their GitHub account in 2022.

-There're usually two branches in each git repository:
+There're sometimes two branches available in the git repositories:
 * master: corresponding to the full git history that was once hosted under the GitHub username `nightsense`.
 * archive: this is the single "archive commit" that was hosted under